GEOS-ESM/ESMA-Baselibs/README.md

 You can optionally pass in a `prefix` to determine where Baselibs will be built.
-If you don't, the system uses `config.guess` => `x86_64-unknown-linux-gnu` to install to:
+If you don't, the system uses `config.guess` => `x86_64-pc-linux-gnu` to install to:
 ```
-../x86_64-unknown-linux-gnu/$FC/Linux
+../x86_64-pc-linux-gnu/$FC/Linux
 ```

 ### Customizing The Installation

-If the Baselib does not build out of the repository, then you will need to customize a few things.
+If the Baselibs do not build out of the repository, then you will need to customize a few things.
 For example, to choose the ifort compiler under Linux, just enter this